 Lick the Whisk at 29 Barton St. E. is a vegan dessert café, popular for their homemade ice cream and waffle cones.
 They also offer donuts, crepes, cupcakes and more!
 Lotus & the Bee at 304 Barton St. E. recently opened their doors and serve healthy, nutritious vegan food including brunch.

 Stay tuned for more on these newer Hamilton restaurants as well.
-Frats on King William Street (Pizza / Italian); Amigos on George Street (Tacos); Souvlocke on Locke Street (Greek), Rugantino on Locke
+Frats on King William Street (Pizza / Italian); Amigos on George Street (Tacos), Rugantino on Locke

 Images are taken by the author and cannot be used without permission.